deepak0004/Twitter_Extractor_And_Analysis/README.md

 The data collected from Twitter is stored in a MongoDB collection.
 From the curated tweets, Web Application showcases:
 1. Locations of the Tweet
 2. List of Top 10 Hashtags being used in the stream
-3. Distribution of favorite counts on Original Tweets
+3. Distribution of Retweeted Tweets
-4. Distribution of favorite counts on Original Tweets
-5. Distribution of Type of Tweet i.e. Text, Image, Text+Image
+4. Distribution of Type of Tweet i.e. Text, Image, Text+Image

 ### Methodology:
 1. Used Twitter REST API to search for tweets containing hashtags relevant to PM Narendra Modi and Delhi CM Arvind Kejriwal.